 1. Development of novel nanobody-based SARS-Cov-2 therapeutics.
 We have recently discovered thousands of potent SARS-CoV-2 neutralizing nanobodies.
 We discovered multiple elite Nbs with up to femtomolar affinities (the strongest binders that have ever known in nature) that inhibit viral infection at sub-ng/ml concentration, more potent than some of the best human neutralizing antibodies.
 We determined a crystal structure of such an elite neutralizing Nb in complex with RBD.
 Structural proteomics and integrative modeling revealed multiple distinct and non-overlapping epitopes and indicated an array of potential neutralization mechanisms.
 Structural characterization facilitated the bioengineering of novel multivalent Nb constructs into multi-epitope cocktails that achieved ultrahigh neutralization potency (IC50s as low as 0.058 ng/ml- the most potent biotherapeutics to date) and may prevent mutational escape.
 Our thermostable Nbs can be rapidly produced in bulk from microbes and resist lyophilization, and aerosolization.
 These promising agents are readily translated into efficient, cost-effective, and convenient therapeutics to help end this once-in-a-century health crisis.

 We are employing bioengineering and structural biology to better understand the mechanisms of these amazing neutralizers.
-We are also actively collaborating on preclinical evaluations of our Nb drugs towards clinical trials soon.
+We are evaluating the preclinical efficacy of our Nb drugs towards clinical trials soon.

 Check this out: https://www.biorxiv.org/content/10.1101/2020.08.21.261917v1

 Currently, we are exploring new directions to develop AI-based algorithms to facilitate the proteomic discovery of antibodies.
-We are developing tools for better analysis of nanobody humanization/ We are also developing high-throughput technologies for parallel analysis/ production of Nbs.
+We are developing tools to facilitate nanobody humanization.
+We are also interested in developing novel methods for high-throughput Nb productions.

 3. Development of novel nanobody therapeutics for human diseases.